About

 Experience:

-Independent Researcher and Writer, UK, 2023-present
+Independent Researcher, Hertfordshire, UK, 2023-present

 -